 Prefolds are an absolute staple that every mother should have in her stash.
 They are amazingly durable and versatile.
 A prefold diaper is a rectangular piece of cloth and are often sewn into 3 sections.

 If that is the case, the outside layers might contain 4 layers of fabric and the middle contains either 6 or 8 layers.
 The middle layer is the absorbent layer.
 You will see the prefolds described as 4x8x4 or 4x6x4.
 This describes the number of layers in the sections.
 It does not always mean the 4x8x4 are more absorbent.
 It is the weight of the fabric that indicates absorbency.
 Some prefolds have the same number of layers throughout.

 You’ll find prefolds made out of cotton, bamboo or hemp blends.
 In that order you go from cheapest to more expensive, but also more absorbent and trim at the higher price points.

 There is also the choice of bleached or unbleached.
 Bleached prefolds are not whitened with bleach but rather with peroxide.
 Unbleached are in a natural cream colored state.
 Unbleached do require extra prep time to remove the natural oils in the fibers.

 Prefolds can be pinned or snappied on your baby or you can fold it in 3 (trifold) and lay it in a cover.
 If you choose to use a different system prefolds can still be used as pocket stuffers or doublers.
 They are an investment worth making.

-Flat diapers are large squares of single-layer material; typically made from Birdseye weave cotton.
-They can be folded a number of ways in order to fit your baby and require fastening with either pins or a Snappi.
+Flat diapers are large squares of single-layer material; typically made from Birdseye weave cotton although you can also find flats made of bamboo blends and hemp blends.
+They can be folded a number of ways in order to fit your baby.
+Most folds require fastening with either pins or a Snappi.
+However you can also pad fold it and lay it in any cover as well.
 Check this out for a few of my favorite posts on flats.